Community Larder (Weds 11am – 4.00pm)

 To book an appointment please contact Riverside Counselling Service.

-In person appointments at the Berin Centre have been suspended due to the ongoing Coronavirus (COVID-19).
+In person appointments at the Berin Centre will resume when restrictions have been lifted.
 Telephone support is still available.
 Contact Riverside Counselling Service for details.